19hours/sg-statutes/Acts/Securities and Futures Act.md

 ### Records

-317\.—(1) Subject to section 94, the Authority shall keep such records as it considers necessary, in such form as it thinks fit.
+317\.—(1) Subject to sections 94 and 99C, the Authority shall keep such records as it considers necessary, in such form as it thinks fit.

+[2/2009 wef 01/10/2012]

 (2) Any person may, on payment of the prescribed fee —

-(a) inspect any register kept by the Authority under section 94 or any prospectus or profile statement lodged with the Authority under Part XIII and such other records lodged with or kept by the Authority as may be prescribed; or
+(a) inspect any records kept by the Authority under section 94 or 99C or any prospectus or profile statement lodged with the Authority under Part XIII; or

 (b) require a copy of or extract from any such record to be given or certified by the Authority.

+[2/2009 wef 01/10/2012]

 (3) A copy of or extract from any record lodged with or kept by the Authority certified to be a true copy or extract by the Authority shall in any proceedings be admissible as evidence of equal validity as the original record.